‘Court’ Is India’s Entry to Oscars

-Court (Marathi, 2014) is a courtroom drama film, written and directed by Chaitanya Tamhan.
-The film examines the Indian legal system through the trial of an ageing folk singer in a lower court in Mumbai.
-The script is centred on Kamble, an aging political activist whose folk songs are blamed for inspiring a sewage worker to kill himself.
-Vinay Vora, the lawyer goes through many court hearings.
-The public prosecutor brings up various outdated laws that Narayan Kamble (!) has been accused of breaking!.
+Chaitanya Tamhane wrote and directed “Court” (Marathi, 2014), a courtroom drama that explores the Indian legal system during the trial of an aging folk singer in a Mumbai lower court.
+The script centers on Kamble, an aging political activist whose folk songs are held responsible for inspiring a sewage worker to take his own life.
+The lawyer, Vinay Vora, navigates through multiple court hearings, with the public prosecutor invoking various outdated laws to accuse Narayan Kamble of breaking them.

 Judge ‘Your case will not be heard today’